Going Digital: Why Mix Engineers are Never Going Back to Analog Gear

 The evolution of technology has revolutionized the music industry in many ways.
 One of the most significant changes is the shift from analog to digital mix engineering.
 Mix engineers now mostly work "in the box" using digital audio workstations (DAWs) to mix and master audio recordings.
 This shift has been happening for over a decade, and it has proven to be a game-changer.
 In this blog post, we will explore why almost all mix engineers now work in the box and why we are never going back to analog gear.

 One of the most significant reasons why mix engineers have embraced the digital revolution is cost-effectiveness.
 In the past, analog gear was expensive and required a considerable investment.
 Only top-tier recording studios could afford the best equipment, leaving smaller studios and independent artists with limited options.
 With the advent of digital mixing, the playing field has leveled.
-Digital audio workstations are affordable, and many of the top-notch plug-ins are accessible to almost anyone.
+Digital audio workstations like Avid Technology's Pro Tools are more affordable, and many of the top-notch plug-ins like Waves Audio are much more accessible to almost anyone.

 Convenience and Flexibility